h2oai/h2o-3/h2o-docs/src/product/flow/howto/H2O-DevPortRScripts.md

 `key` | `destination_key`
 `validation` | `validation_frame`

+###Deprecated DL Parameters

+The following parameters have been removed:

+- `classification`: Classification is now inferred from the data type.
+- `holdout_fraction`: >>
+- `classification_stop`: Classification is now inferred from the data type.

+###New DL Parameters

 The following parameters have been added:

-- `export_weights__and_biases`: An additional option allowing users to export the raw weights and biases as H2O frames.
+- `export_weights_and_biases`: An additional option allowing users to export the raw weights and biases as H2O frames.

 The following options for the `loss` parameter have been added:
 - `absolute`: Provides strong penalties for mispredictions
 - `huber`: Can improve results for regression

+###DL Algorithm Comparison

 H2O  | H2O-Dev
 ------------- | -------------